Shindig (Firefly)

-"Shindig" is the fourth episode of the science fiction television series Firefly created by Joss Whedon.
+"Shindig" is the fourth produced episode of the science fiction television series Firefly created by Joss Whedon.
+It premiered as the show's sixth episode on November 1, 2002 on Fox.

 Inara attends a formal society dance, only to find Malcolm there as well, attempting to set up a smuggling job.
 Mal comes to blows with Inara's conceited date and finds himself facing a duel with a renowned swordsman, and only one night to learn how to fence.

 Synopsis

 The crew lands on Persephone for a day of shore leave.
 In her shuttle quarters, Inara scans potential clients and chooses local aristocrat Atherton Wing, a regular customer.
 Mal and Jayne are accosted by Badger, who needs Mal's help to move an illegal cargo for aristocrat Sir Warrick Harrow, who shuns Badger and refuses to speak to him.
 He provides Mal and Kaylee with tickets to a fancy ball that Inara will be attending.

 At the ball, Atherton asks Inara to be his personal Companion, remaining in a world more suited to her, but she diplomatically defers making a final decision.
 Suddenly, the arrival of "Miss Kaywinnet Lee Frye and escort" is announced — Kaylee, in a ruffled dress she had earlier coveted in a shop window, accompanied by Mal in a fine suit.
 Back on Serenity, Simon, Book, and Jayne play cards, using ship chores as currency.
 River, experiencing another of her manic outbursts, frantically shreds the Blue Sun labels of their canned food supplies before Simon and Book calm her.
 Meanwhile, Wash and Zoe have sex.

-At the ball, Kaylee's friendly attempt to mix with the debutantes fails, but she is rescued by an older gentleman, then draws in a group of several mechanically-minded men fascinated by her knowledge of ships.
+At the ball, Kaylee's friendly attempt to mix with the debutantes fails, but she is rescued by an older gentleman, then draws in a group of several mechanically minded men fascinated by her knowledge of ships.
 Meanwhile, Mal finds Warrick, who is cool to any proposal that Badger is behind, despite Mal's professionalism.
 Just then, Atherton Wing, with Inara in tow, interrupts their conversation.
 Mal escorts Inara onto the dance floor, but when Atherton cuts in and insists on his right to take Inara away because "money changed hands", Mal punches him in the face, unknowingly making a challenge that commits him to a duel by sword against Atherton, a renowned fencer.
 Warrick agrees to be his second and Mal is put up in an expensive room by Atherton for the evening to ensure he won't try to escape.

 On Serenity, Badger and his henchman arrive uninvited to explain to the remaining crew that Mal will be fighting Atherton for his life, with Badger admitting that his only interest is making sure the crew uphold their end of the deal should Mal be killed.
 As Mal ineptly practices for the duel, Inara sneaks into his room to talk; she is confused by Mal's decision to punch Atherton because he insulted her, when Mal often does this himself.
 Mal replies that he merely insults her profession, whereas Wing insulted her.